 With nearly two decades of experience in both the private and non-profit sectors, Alison brings knowledge of managing teams, designing and building philanthropic and operational funding processes and strategic planning to this position.
 Before joining the foundation, Alison served as Vice President, Research Operations at The Michael J. Fox Foundation for Parkinson’s Research where she served as a foundation leader driving programmatic funding, organizational culture, grant administration, funding evaluation and strategic management.
 She also ran grassroots fundraising events and served as a Team Fox mentor.
 Throughout her career, Alison has also held roles in the corporate sector running the philanthropic giving department at glassybaby LLC, and negotiating national media campaigns for global clients at Zenith Media.

 Alison holds a Master’s in Public Administration focused on public and non-profit management from NYU’s Robert F. Wagner School of Public Service and a Bachelor of Arts in Sociology from Tufts University.
 Alison lives in Seattle, WA with her husband and two daughters.

 senior program officer, Opportunity Youth Initiative

-Ellen is a lead program officer at the Schultz Family Foundation, created by Sheri and Howard Schultz, executive chairman of Starbucks Coffee Company.
+Ellen is a senior program officer at the Schultz Family Foundation, created by Sheri and Howard Schultz, executive chairman of Starbucks Coffee Company.

 As the Foundation’s first youth-focused program officer, Ellen worked with the executive director and trustees to launch the Foundation’s Opportunity Youth portfolio in 2015.
 The portfolio focuses on creating opportunities for young people who are out of school and not working.
 Ellen manages investments that connect these talented young adults to employment and that support them along their journeys.